TokTok/spec/spec.md

 The Nodes Service is used to query another DHT node for up to 4 nodes they know that are the closest to a requested node.

+The DHT Nodes RPC service uses the Packed Node Format.

+Only the UDP Protocol (IP Type `2` and `10`) is used in the DHT module when sending nodes with the packed node format.
+This is because the TCP Protocol is used to send TCP relay information and the DHT is UDP only.

 #### Nodes Request (0x02)

 | Length | Type       | [Contents](#rpc-services) |